 When compared to other large-diaphragm condensers, the Blue Bottle has a sound that’s detailed without too busy, and pristine without sounding too bright.
 In fact, the Bottle sounds almost totally neutral.
-You could say that the switchable capsules providing the color while the microphone itself is basically colorless.
+You could say that the switchable capsules provide the color while the microphone itself is basically colorless.
 The Bottle on a whole has an open, clean sound that only changes according to the capsule, allowing for producers and users to achieve the exact sound that they’re aiming for— no frills.

 While the Blue Bottle sounds great on a number of sound sources, including an acoustic guitar, a full drum kit, and a classic piano, the microphone really shines with recording vocals.
-With a range of capsules to choose from, you can record nearly every voice under the sun— male, female, alto, soprano, bass, tenor— while achieving the exact sound that you want.
+With a range of capsules to choose from, you can record nearly every voice under the sun— male, female, alto, soprano, bass, and tenor— while achieving the exact sound that you want.

-While the Blue Bottle might require a fair amount of investment, especially if you’ve decided to spring for the Locker kit, on the whole it’s a fantastic addition to any studio.
-It offers a versatility that not many other vocal mics can, and the ability to change capsules while the mic is still powered on is a nifty feature that’s sure to cut down on set up time.
+While the Blue Bottle might require a fair amount of investment, especially if you’ve decided to spring for the Locker kit, on the whole, it’s a fantastic addition to any studio.
+It offers a versatility that not many other vocal mics can, and the ability to change capsules while the mic is still powered on is a nifty feature that’s sure to cut down on set-up time.